 A few miles away from the brothers’ farm, Lake Resources, the mining company Promnitz founded six years ago, is now laying the groundwork for a salt lake lithium mine—dubbed Kachi.
 Using technology from California-based start-up Lilac Solutions, the venture aims to start producing lithium carbonate (the metal compound that battery manufacturers buy) in 2024, delivering 50,000 metric tons a year by 2025.
 Traditional lithium mines rely on a simple two-year-long evaporation process to separate lithium from the salty brines, allowing massive amounts of water to escape; by contrast, in a few hours Lilac’s technology can recover up to twice as much lithium and return “virtually all” of the salt water to its aquifer, according to Promnitz.

 This kind of process is known as direct lithium extraction, or DLE, and Kachi is one of the world’s most advanced projects to use it.
-The technology is unproven, however.
+The technology is very unproven, however.
 Even with major lithium producers exploring DLE, including the world’s largest producer, North Carolina’s Albemarle Corp., experts say it has struggled to move from the lab to the field.
 Some investor groups have expressed serious doubts that Lake Resources will make it work at scale on its ambitious timeline.
 The company has also faced internal upheaval: in June, Promnitz abruptly announced his resignation.
 He tells TIME changes to the company’s leadership were “anticipated” ahead of starting construction at Kachi, and Lake’s chair Stu Crow says the departure “was for purely personal reasons.”
 Despite the upheaval, Kachi remains a crucial test case for DLE.

 The economic incentives to roll out the technology couldn’t be clearer.
 At the moment, you can’t power electric vehicles or store renewable energy without lithium.
 A scramble to secure supplies has triggered a nearly 500% increase in the price of lithium carbonate in the last 12 months—though analysts say the price crunch may ease thanks to a glut of new lithium investments.
 Proponents say DLE’s faster, more efficient process is crucial to scaling up lithium production and preventing disastrous bottlenecks in the energy transition, slowing the fight against climate change.
 U.S. Energy Secretary Jennifer Granholm has called it “a game changer” for the battery industry.
 David Snydacker, Lilac’s CEO, says it must succeed: “Conventional players have not been capable of delivering new supply and the volumes required for electric vehicles,” he says.
 “So by 2030, either there’s a catastrophe in the electric vehicle market, or the lithium industry has been completely transformed.”

 There’s also a lot on the line for environmental justice.
-Climate advocates have long been troubled by the fact that obtaining so-called green minerals essential for decarbonization—lithium, cobalt, copper, and more—requires mining processes that often destroy ecosystems and harm communities.
+Climate advocates have long been troubled by the fact that obtaining so-called green minerals essential for decarbonization—lithium, cobalt, copper, and more—requires mining processes that can destroy ecosystems and harm communities.
 In the Democratic Republic of the Congo, dangerous labor conditions in cobalt mines have led human-rights activists to dub the resource “blood cobalt.”
 In Chile, NGOs call areas damaged by copper and lithium mining “sacrifice zones.”
 If Kachi works, it could help Argentina’s lithium sector avoid such nicknames.
 “If we’re going to make an energy transition, we can’t just repeat the sins of the past,” Promnitz says.
 “We’ve got to do it better.”

 Bolivia’s leftist government, which controls the world’s largest lithium deposits but has feared the social and environmental impact of exploiting them, appears to see DLE as the solution.
 In June, after a pilot scheme examining lithium recovery rates and water use, officials announced that six DLE companies, including Lilac, will be allowed to compete for lithium contracts there.